 We know: Brooklynites have been bemoaning the arrival of big-brand chain stores for the past few years.
 But guess what?
 The borough has been home to an awesome minichain for quite some time.
-Bird, the fashion-forward women’s boutique where prices run the gamut, has been in business for 15 years and shows no sign of stopping.
-Three locations exist; fingers crossed that a fourth isn’t too far behind.
+Bird, the fashion-forward women’s boutique where prices run the gamut, has been in business for more than 15 years and shows no sign of stopping.
+Four locations exist; fingers crossed that more aren't too far behind.

 Every four to six weeks, this Chelsea gem shuts down and reopens with a totally new theme.
 Mirroring the editorial style of a magazine, the store collaborates with guest curators and architects for each cycle.
-The current motif (until August 17), “Cool Story,” spotlights the Aros (a new air conditioner from Quirky), beach bags and more.
-Past themes have included “Love Story” and “Good Story.”
-Our predictions for future iterations: “My Story” (featuring products for the #selfie generation), “Go Story” (boasting the best items for jet setters) and “Time Out Story” (because duh).
+Check out the shop's website for information on the next chapter.

 This online plant purveyor has filled its first brick-and-mortar with various seedlings in stylish, locally made pots.
 The store focuses on greenery that’s easy to care for, so no green thumbs required here.
 Stand-alone plants start at $4; pre-potted ones go for $38 and up.
 Experts say keeping a houseplant in your home can improve your health and help purify the air.
 Sign us up!

 You guys love Artists & Fleas (it’s one of the most searched-for stores on our website)—and it’s easy to see why: Every weekend, a rotating selection of around 60 vendors, including local craftspeople, designers and artists, sets up shop in a Williamsburg warehouse.
 The browsable mix includes everything from original T-shirts and handmade jewelry to home-decor items and even pet accessories.
-Earlier this year, a second location opened in Chelsea Market, which means we now have double the opportunity to scoop up one-of-a-kind finds.
+There are two other locations (one in Chelsea Market and one in Soho) which means we now have triple the opportunity to scoop up one-of-a-kind finds.

 Sure, Brooklyn’s decor scene is a bit of a cliché: Most shops are strewn with Edison bulbs and mason jars filled with wildflowers.
-But this recently revamped ’Burg joint, with its bold colors and cheeky posters—is "Constantly fucking challenge yourself" motivational enough for you?—feels like a breath of fresh air.
-We’re most psyched about the Bronsen Project Safari ceramic hippos ($95 each) and the Seletti x Diesel Living candle holders ($90–$133).
+But this ’Burg joint, with its bold colors and cheeky posters—is "Constantly fucking challenge yourself" motivational enough for you?—feels like a breath of fresh air.

 If you love vintage-style duds and wish your entire apartment was an extension of your closet, think of this as your one-stop shop for retro and repurposed furniture.
-It recently expanded to a new location, dubbed the Backroom, where you can expect to find barnwood frames ($20–$95), metal-locker baskets ($20) and recycled rugs ($40–$65).
+Expect to find barnwood frames ($20–$95), metal-locker baskets ($20) and recycled rugs ($40–$65).

-Okay, we’ll admit the prices at this London import aren’t exactly budget-friendly ($600 for a Gosha Rubchinskiy linen shirt?
-Yikes.), but that doesn’t stop us from visiting this Murray Hill mecca of high fashion.
+Okay, we’ll admit the prices at this London import aren’t exactly budget-friendly, but that doesn’t stop us from visiting this Murray Hill mecca of high fashion.
 Dover Street Market features seven small floors of cutting-edge wares by big-time designers and a few up-and-comers.
 Rei Kawakubo of Comme des Garçons carefully culls the merch, which includes loads of exclusives, including a few (sort of) reasonably priced graphic tees for under $100.
-Shopping here is like visiting a contemporary gallery, and we don’t just mean the sleek clothing: The walls sport cool art, such as the 60-foot-long sleeve of yarn by street knitter Magda Sayeg that winds through most of the space.
+Shopping here is like visiting a contemporary gallery, and we don’t just mean the sleek clothing.